lyteword/chspurgeon-tod/volume-5/psalm-116.md

  *AN EXPOSITION upon some select Psalms of David*, containing great store of most excellent and comfortable doctrine, and instruction for all those, that (under the burden of sin) thirst for comfort in Christ Jesus.
 Written by that faithful servant of God, M. ROBERT ROLLOK, sometime Pastor in the Church of Edinburgh: And translated out of Latin into English, by C. L. CHARLES LUMISDEN Minister of the Gospel of Christ at Dudingstoun.
 12mo.
 EDINBURGH.
 1600.
 Contains an Exposition of this Psalm.

  *The Saints' Sacrifice*: or, *A Commentary on Psalm 116*.
 Which is a gratulatory Psalm, for Deliverance from Deadly Distress.
-By William Gouge, D.D.
-London.
+By William Gouge, D. D. London.
 1631.
 Reprinted, with S. Smith, on.
 Psalm 1, and T. Pierson, on Psalms 27, 84, 87, in Nichol's Series of Commentaries.
 1868.

  *Sermons Experimental: on Psalms 116 and 117.*

 VERY USEFUL for A Wounded Spirit.
-By William Slater, D.D., sometimes Rector of Linsham, and Vicar of Pitminster, in SOMMERSETSHIRE.
+By William Slater, D. D., sometimes Rector of Linsham, and Vicar of Pitminster, in SOMMERSETSHIRE.
 Published by his Son WILLIAM SLATER, Mr. of Arts...
 London: 1638 4to.

  *Meditations and Disquisitions upon Seven Consolatory Psalms of David*: namely, The 23.
 The 27, The 30, The 34, The 84, The 103, The 116.—By *Sir Richard Baker, Knight.* London.
 1640. *4to.*